By Vinish Bhaskar

 Please follow the steps below to make it responsive:

-Here is the code of a simple portfolio page from our previous chapter (Basic Usage and Utility Classes) of the tutorial series “Learning Tailwind CSS with examples”:
+Here is the code of a simple portfolio component from our previous chapter (Basic Usage and Utility Classes) of the tutorial series “Learning Tailwind CSS with examples”:

 Previous Code: